Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-National Walk Your Dog Week 2024: When It Is & How to Participate
+National Walk Your Dog Week 2025: When It Is & How to Participate

 National Walk Your Dog Week, which takes place during the first week of October every year, is all about getting out and about with your dog to improve both their mental and physical health and yours.
 This may sound simple, but there are a host of reasons behind the creation of this annual event.
-Read on to learn more about National Walk Your Dog Week and why it’s so important.
+Read on to learn more about National Walk Your Dog Week and why it is so important.

 What Is National Walk Your Dog Week?

-National Walk Your Dog is the brainchild of Colleen Paige, a pet and family lifestyle expert, and was launched in 2010.
+National Walk Your Dog Week is the brainchild of Colleen Paige, a pet and family lifestyle expert, and was launched in 2010.
 Paige has expressed concern that the prevalence of sedentary lifestyles in this day and age means fewer and fewer dogs are getting the daily physical and mental exercise they need to be happy and healthy.

-These concerns have been backed up by Stanley Coren Ph.D., DSc, FRSC, who explained in a 2019 Psychology Today article that, on average, around 41% of dog owners don’t walk their dogs on a regular basis1.
-This is a pretty startling percentage.
+These concerns have been backed up by Stanley Coren, Ph.D., DSc, FRSC, who explained in a 2019 Psychology Today article that, on average, around 41% of dog owners don’t walk their dogs on a regular basis.1 This is a pretty startling percentage.

 A lack of exercise contributes to serious physical conditions like obesity, which can branch out into other health conditions like arthritis, pancreatitis, kidney disease, and a higher risk of heart disease.
 Not only that, but bored, unstimulated dogs are unhappy dogs that are more prone to destructive behavior and aggression because they have too much pent-up energy and no outlet.